 Started working on Chopin Scherzo 4 yesterday.
 It will take time and diligence, but everything will be squarely manageable except for all those pp thirds near the end.
 How I will ever get those to sound like anything more graceful than an idling engine without one of its sparkplugs is beyond me.

-ambulavi asked: Another quick question - I'm just starting piano and I tend to memorize the music without thinking and then I stare at my hands the whole time so I don't screw up.
+ambulavi said: Another quick question - I'm just starting piano and I tend to memorize the music without thinking and then I stare at my hands the whole time so I don't screw up.
 Would it be wiser to force myself to look at the music while playing (so I can get used to connecting page --> fingers) or keep memorizing?

 Pianists differ pretty widely on memorization, I’ve noticed.
 There are many who will conscientiously memorize music a few bars at a time.

 The process I’ve sort of fallen into over the years goes something like this: when I’m getting to know a piece, I’ll practice it with the music for quite some time before I allow myself to even think of memorizing it.
 When most of the technical issues are ironed out and I’m able to do run-throughs, at some point I’ll take the music away and see how much of it I can play.
 Almost always I really surprise myself, but often there are a few “spots” that I have to pretty carefully review.

 I would say the downside to the kind of memorization you’re describing (if I understand it right) is that it focuses on “muscle memory,” that is, memorizing movements instead of musical ideas.
 A certain amount of playing from memory is always going to involve muscle memory, but relying on it can create a situation in which you might find it very difficult to regain your composure, for instance, if you had to stop in the middle of a performance.